top of page

 1. Epidermis: This is the outermost layer of the skin.
 While the tattoo needle may penetrate this layer during the tattooing process, ink is not deposited here for permanent tattoos.
 The epidermis is constantly shedding and regenerating, which means any ink placed here would quickly fade.

 2. Dermis: This is the layer just beneath the epidermis.
 The dermis is the primary site for tattoo ink placement.
-It is more stable than the epidermis and does not renew itself as often, which helps in maintaining the tattoo's appearance over time.
-The dermis contains connective tissues, blood vessels, and nerves, making it an ideal layer for ink retention.
+It is more stable than the epidermis and does not renew itself as often, which helps in maintaining the tattoo's

 3. Hypodermis: This is the bottom layer of skin.
 Once the ink is burst, it penetrates into the into the hypodermis and is eliminated through the lymphatic system.